 In the interests of our stakeholders, we contribute our knowledge and expertise to the political decision-making process.
-In doing so, we place the emphasis on fairness and transparency.
+In doing so, we place our main emphasis on fairness and transparency.

-Unlike the laws of nature, making regulations is a job for people, and is subject to different values and perspectives.
-In order to draw up new legislative texts, the government constantly draws on the knowledge, experience and assessments of those affected to allow it to reach balanced and appropriate decisions.
+Unlike the laws of nature, making regulations is a job for people, and is subject to a variety of values and perspectives.
+In order to formulate new legislative texts, the government constantly draws on the knowledge, experience and assessments of those affected to allow it to reach balanced and appropriate decisions.
 This may take the form of hearings and consultations, as well as individual discussions.

-The Public Affairs department is responsible for the lobbying of governments, national and supranational authorities, associations and other organisations by Munich Re (Group).
-We are also active in industry organisations, including the German Insurance Association (GDV), the Geneva Association, the European Insurance Chief Financial Officers (CFO) Forum, the Chief Risk Officers (CRO) Forum, the Reinsurance Advisory Board (RAB) of Insurance Europe, as well as the Pan European Insurance Forum (PEIF).
+Our Public Affairs department is responsible for the Munich Re Group’s lobbying of governments, national and supranational authorities, associations and other organisations.
+We are also active in industry organisations, including the German Insurance Association (GDV), the Geneva Association, the European Insurance Chief Financial Officers’ (CFO) Forum, the Chief Risk Officers’ (CRO) Forum, the Reinsurance Advisory Board (RAB) of Insurance Europe, as well as the Pan-European Insurance Forum (PEIF).

-Munich Re attaches importance to ensuring its lobbying activities are transparent.
-We therefore provide details to the Transparency Register of the European Parliament and the European Commission on focal points, memberships and the cost of our lobbying activities.
+Munich Re attaches great importance to ensuring its lobbying activities are transparent.
+We therefore provide details to the Transparency Register of the European Parliament and the European Commission, the Lobby Register of the German Bundestag and the Bavarian Lobby Register on focal points, memberships and the effort and expense involved in our lobbying activities.